zaksabeast/GBA-Global-Link/README.md

 The wireless adapter is broken into several layers:

 - SPI (Serial Peripheral Interface)
-- GPI (GBA Peripheral Interface)
+- GPI (GBA Peripheral Interface, adds ack and ready signals on top of SPI)
-- WAP (Wireless Adapter Protocol)
+- WAP (Wireless Adapter Protocol, adds packets on top of GPI)
-- Adapter Router
+- Adapter Router (Adds command handling)

 This is similar to TCP -> HTTP -> HTTPS -> REST/GraphQL/etc.